mchung94/pyramid-solver/README.md

 Initially the A* search was quite slow.
 A simple Breadth-First search took 55 hours to run through the 1500 random card decks.
 My first A* implementation took 41 hours to do the same, but my current version does it in 39 minutes.
 I took the following steps to reach acceptable performance without changing the high-level algorithms.

 ### Performance Issue 1: Repeated State Avoidance
 To avoid processing repeated states, pyramid-solver needs to keep track of states it has visited.
-The process of finding out if it has already seen a state, using a hashtable, was about 38% of the total run time according to the profiler.
+The process of finding out if it has already seen a state, using a hash table, was about 38% of the total run time according to the profiler.

 #### Initial State Representation
 Cards are represented as two-letter strings.
 Each state was an object that consisted of: